Evolutionary relationship of pombe msc1 to genes in cerevisiae

 or orthologous proteins from closely related strains/species (next to a keen eye for gene names or very similar bitscores, use of refseq

-in the case of blast could slightly mitigate this problem).
+in the case of blast could slightly mitigate this problem or use of phmmer and browsing their taxonomy output).

 Collect two/three best and significant hits (if possible)